-It isn’t every day I stay in a 17th century Palladian mansion but after just a few hours at Luckham Park hotel near Bath I was walking around as if I had lived there for years.
+It isn’t every day I stay in a 17th century Palladian mansion but after just a few hours at Luckham Park near Bath I was walking around as if I had lived there for years.

 ‘This is my driveway,’ I would tell myself as I rounded the corner to the view, and then reverse to do it again.
 ‘I have a mile-long tree-lined driveway leading right up to my front door.’